edoigtrd/ubiquite/README.md

 ### Focus configuration

-Focus mode is a featuring that allows you to focus on a specific topic by adding conditions to the search queries.
+Focus mode lets you concentrate on a specific topic by adding custom conditions to SearX search queries.
-The conditions must be compatible with SearX search engine.
+These conditions can use **any valid SearX syntax**, such as `site:`, `file:`, `intitle:`, or others.

-example:
+Example:

 ```toml
 [focuses]
 [focuses.reddit]